Paint The Kitchen Red

 • Prep time does not include steps that are already accounted for in the ingredient list, e.g. chopped onions, minced garlic, diced chicken, etc.

-** You don’t want to burn the spices!
-If you need to, add a tablespoon of broth to deglaze the inner pot.
-If the Instant Pot becomes too hot and the ingredients are burning, turn it off to cool it down and turn back on when it’s cooler.
+Note 2: You don’t want to burn the spices!
+If necessary, add a tablespoon of broth to deglaze the inner pot.
+If the Instant Pot becomes too hot and the ingredients are burning, turn it off to cool it down and then turn it back on when it’s cooler.

 Nutrition